-E440001 First Aid Kit - a first aid kit is a good way to organize supplies in an emergency.
-The kit should be assembled in a container appropriate for the kit's intended use.
-A description of where the kit will be stored and examples of specific emergencies for that situation should be included in the exhibit.
+E440001 General Purpose First-Aid Kit - a first-aid kit is a good way to organize supplies in an emergency.
+The kit should be assembled in a container appropriate for use in a home.
+A description of where the kit will be stored and examples of specific emergencies the kit is designed for should be included in the exhibit.
 The kit should include a written inventory and purpose statement for included items.
-Items should cover the following areas: airway and breathing, bleeding control, burn treatment, infectious disease protection, fracture care and miscellaneous supplies.
-Use the "Citizen Safety" 4-H project book pages 6 and 7 for guidance.
-Kits containing any of the following will be automatically disqualified: 1) Prescription medications (if the purpose of the kit is to provide medication for someone with special needs, explain in the written description and inventory, but remove the medication).
+Consider items needed to cover the following areas of first aid: airway and breathing, bleeding control, burn treatment, infectious disease protection, fracture care and miscellaneous supplies.
+Use the Citizen Safety 4-H project book, pages 6 and 7, for guidance.
+No purchased kits allowed.
+Kits containing any of the following will be automatically disqualified:

+1) Prescription medications (if the purpose of the kit is to provide medication for someone with special needs, explain in the written description and inventory, but remove the medication).
 2) Articles or items with expiration dates on or before the judging date.
 (This includes sterile items, nonprescription medications, ointments, salves, etc. Articles dated month and year only are considered expired on the last day of that month.)
 3) Any controlled substance.

-A how-to handout, "Creating a First Aid Kit is a Good Way to Teach Youth First Aid Basics," is available online at https://lancaster.unl.edu/4h/fair#static
+A how-to handout, "Creating a First-Aid Kit is a Good Way to Teach Youth First-Aid Basics," is available at https://lancaster.unl.edu/4h/fair/static the kit will be stored and examples of specific emergencies expected for that location.
+Include a written inventory and purpose statement for the included items.
+Consider items needed to cover the following areas of first aid: airway and breathing, bleeding control burn treatment and infectious disease protection.